getodk/technical-advisory-board/STANDARD-OPERATING-PROCEDURES.md

 The TAB meets every four weeks for 1 hour.
 Meetings are open for non-TAB members to listen.
 See meeting announcements for dates and times.

 Meetings are led by a rotating facilitator.
-The facilitator is responsible for generating an agenda (see below).
+The Get ODK representative is responsible for generating an agenda (see below).
 Anyone can propose agenda items by commenting on the meeting announcement post.

 The agenda includes time caps for each item.
-A time keeper is selected at the beginning of each meeting and is responsible for stopping discussion when time is up.
+The facilitator is responsible for stopping discussion when time is up.

 The TAB uses [consensus-seeking decision-making](https://en.wikipedia.org/wiki/Consensus-seeking_decision-making).
 When an agenda item has appeared to reach consensus, the facilitator asks for any dissent.
 If there is dissent, a vote on the issue can be called by any member.